cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 numList[4]
 ```

+    2

 We don't just use list indexing to print out specific parts of lists though.
-We can use this to replace values (overwrite them) in existing lists
+We can use this to replace values (overwrite them) in existing lists.

 ```python